foundriesio/docs/source/reference-manual/boards/apalis-imx6.rst

 .. include:: imx6-flashing.rst

-To go back to run mode, disconnect the jumper from the recovery pads (JP4) and reconnect the JP2 jumper.
+To return to run mode, disconnect the jumper from the recovery pads (JP4) and reconnect the JP2 jumper.

 Power on the board to boot the new image.